Lion dance: During Chinese New Years and festivals

 During the Chinese New Year, lion dance troupes may visit the houses and shops of the Asian community to perform the traditional custom of "cai qing" (採青), literally meaning "plucking the greens", whereby the lion takes an auspicious green lettuce either hung on a pole or placed on a table in front of the premises.
 The "greens" (qing) are tied together with a "red envelope" containing money, and the offering may also include auspicious fruits such as oranges.
 In Chinese, cǎi (採, pluck) also sounds like cài (菜, meaning vegetable) and cái (财, meaning fortune).
 The lion will dance and approach the "greens" and "red envelope" like a curious cat to "eat the green" and "spit" it out.
 In the process, they will keep the "red envelope", which is the reward for the lion troupe.

 The lion dance is believed to bring good luck and fortune to any business that receives one.
 During the Qing dynasty, there may be additional hidden meanings in the performances.
 For example, the green vegetables (qing) eaten by the lion may represent the Qing Manchus.
-The lion dance troupes are sometimes accompanied by various characters such as the Big Head Buddha.
+The lion dance troupes are sometimes accompanied by various characters such as the Big Head Buddha who teases the lion with a fan.